ChrisChinchilla/Chip-Shop/manual.md

 ### Highest, Lowest, Maximum and Minimum 'X'

 The card affects the player with the highest or lowest value in 'X'.
-Ties are broken by current turn order.
+Ties are broken by turn order.

 Some cards (especially events, personalities and income streams) can only be played by players with a specific minimum or maximum score(s).
 The value(s) required will be noted in the respective score fields.